Transportation in Indianapolis: History

 With the passage of the Federal Aid Highway Act of 1956, major construction of the Interstate Highway System began locally in 1959 on the Interstate 465 beltway.
 The beltway was completed on October 5, 1970.
 Segments of Interstates 65, 69, 70, and 74 in Indianapolis were largely completed by the mid-1970s.
 Interstate 165 is the only planned Interstate highway never built in the city.
 I-165 was originally planned as a 2.7 mi spur route between I-65 and 38th Street on the near northside of Indianapolis.
 The highway was withdrawn from the Interstate System on July 30, 1981.

 In 1961, the Indiana General Assembly approved legislation allowing for the creation of a local administrative body to oversee air transportation throughout the region.
 In 1962, the Indianapolis Airport Authority was established as a municipal corporation of the City of Indianapolis to serve this role.
 Numerous expansions have occurred since Indianapolis International Airport opened in 1931, the most recent completed in 2008 at a cost of US$1.1 billion.
 The 1.2-million-square-foot (110,000 m2) midfield Colonel H. Weir Cook Terminal opened on November 11, 2008.
 Completion of the terminal was preceded by a new FAA Air Traffic Control Tower and Terminal Radar Approach Control building in April 2006.

 Indianapolis was home to the first electric carsharing service in the U.S., Bolloré Bluecar's BlueIndy.
 Operations launched in September 2015 and ceased in May 2020.
 At the height of service, BlueIndy provided 200 electric cars and 92 charging stations throughout the city.

 Intercity

-Intercity transportation infrastructure in the Indianapolis metropolitan area consists of a complex network that includes an international airport, nine general aviation facilities, several private bus carriers, Amtrak passenger rail service, and four freight rail lines.
-The region's four primary and two auxiliary freeways are part of the Interstate Highway System.
+Intercity transportation infrastructure in the Indianapolis metropolitan area is a multifaceted network that includes an international airport, nine general aviation facilities, several private bus carriers, Amtrak passenger rail service, and four freight rail lines.
+The region's four four primary and two auxiliary freeways are part of the Interstate Highway System.